Is Free Healthcare a Possibility for International Citizens or Travelers?

 Quality and Affordability

-Of note, on this list of the countries with the highest quality healthcare systems and standards in the world, all countries offer free healthcare.
+Of note, on this list of the countries with the best healthcare systems and standards in the world, all countries offer free healthcare.
 The list includes countries such as Israel, Qatar, Singapore, France, and Australia.
 However, none of the countries on the list offer unlimited healthcare to travelers.
 Nor are any of those countries on this list the most affordable with regards to out-of-pocket health care costs.
 For travelers who are willing to accept the pros and cons of paying for health care as they go, they’re better off focusing on countries with very affordable healthcare, not countries with theoretical “free” healthcare.

 Free Healthcare in Unexpected Places